majd64/majd64/README.md

 - 🌱 I’m currently learning React.js
 - 😄 Preferred Stack: Mongoose Express React Node (MERN)

+The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.

 <!--
 **majd64/majd64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.